rocketacademy/marketing-website/src/pages/faq/index.md

   heading: General
   sidebarlabel: General
   questions:
-    - question: Why choose Rocket’s Basics course?
+    - question: Why choose Rocket’s Coding Basics course?
       answers: >-
-        1. Basics is a pathway course, enabling top graduates to enrol in Rocket’s software engineering bootcamp should they wish to switch careers or learn professional coding.
+        1. Coding Basics is a pathway course, enabling top graduates to enrol in Rocket’s software engineering bootcamp should they wish to switch careers or learn professional coding.

-        2. Basics has been taken and recommended by students from top tech companies such as Facebook, Stripe, Grab, Shopee, Rakuten, Ninja Van, McKinsey, and more.
+        2. Coding Basics has been taken and recommended by students from top tech companies such as Facebook, Stripe, Grab, Shopee, Rakuten, Ninja Van, McKinsey, and more.

-        3. Basics is free.
+        3. Coding Basics is free.
-    - question: Why choose Rocket’s Bootcamp course?
+    - question: Why choose Rocket’s Coding Bootcamp course?
       answers: >-
         1. Rocket’s past students received offers from companies such as GovTech, Ninja Van, Xfers, 99.co, Glints, and more.

-        2. Rocket’s Bootcamp is longer, comprehensively covering topics in frontend, backend, cloud, and algorithms that other bootcamps typically skim over, resulting in a more standout portfolio.
+        2. Rocket’s Coding Bootcamp is longer, comprehensively covering topics in frontend, backend, cloud, and algorithms that other coding bootcamps typically skim over, resulting in a more standout portfolio.

-        3. Rocket’s Bootcamp only accepts top students, guaranteeing a strong network of classmates and alumni.
+        3. Rocket’s Coding Bootcamp only accepts top students, guaranteeing a strong network of classmates and alumni.
     - question: Why choose Rocket over university or polytechnic courses?
       answers: >
         1. Rocket is project-based, not exam-based.
 You will graduate with a